tywerbicki/SIMD_Practice/README.md

 ### reduce.cpp

 This program uses simd intrinsics to perform a summation reduction over a vector.
-This implementation generally executes 6-7X faster than scalar code using 32-bit registers.
+This implementation generally executes 6-8X faster than scalar code using 32-bit registers.

 ### random_simd.c

 This program uses simd intrinsics to generate uniform and normal random vectors very quickly.

-Because this program uses some AVX2 intrinsics, the CPU architecture must be specified to the compiler via the `-march` compiler flag.
+Because this program uses some AVX2 intrinsics, the CPU architecture sometimes must be specified to the compiler via the `-march` compiler flag.
 Additionally, the `math.h` header file must be linked via the linker flag `-lm`. <br/>
-As an example: `gcc <random_simd.c> -o <test.exe> -march=znver3 -mavx -lm`
+As an example: `gcc <random_simd.c> -o <test.exe> -march=znver3 -mavx2 -lm`

 ### correlation.cpp

 This program uses simd intrinsics to calculate the Pearson correlation coefficient between 2 vectors.
-This implementation generally executes 6-7X faster than scalar code using 32-bit registers.
+This implementation generally executes 6-8X faster than scalar code using 32-bit registers.